 Whether it’s a fun-tastic event that you’re looking for or something more on the daring side, we’ve got an assortment of all kinds of Halloween family fun for you.
 Get into the spooky Halloween spirit with your family this season in the Reno Tahoe area!

 Animal Ark, a non-profit organization, is a safe haven for wolves, cheetahs, foxes and many other animals located north of Reno.
 During their Harvest Festival, on October 12, you and your family can watch as the animals receive pumpkins filled with their favorite treats.

 For more animal fun, take a trip to the Sierra Safari Zoo for Boo at the Zoo on October 27.
 Let your kids enjoy a day of trick-or-treating from 10 a.m. – 1 p.m., complete with a costume contest with the chance to win zoo admission tickets!

-Virginia City is no stranger to nightmarish occurrences and spooky events.
-Celebrate the whole month of Hauntober in style with all sorts of ghostly events from V & T Halloween train rides to ghost tours.
-To enjoy a family fun day, dress to scare and visit Virginia City for the Goblin Parade on Halloween day.
-The little ones can also trick-or-treat on the Comstock starting with a costume contest and safe trick-or-treating at local shops following the parade. #RenoTahoe can’t wait to see you and your pump-kids!
+Virginia City is no stranger to haunted occurrences and spooky events.
+Celebrate the whole month of “Hauntober” in style with all sorts of ghostly events from V & T Railroad Pumpkin Patch Train to ghost tours and more.
+To enjoy a family fun day, dress to scare and visit Virginia City for the Goblin Halloween Parade on October 31.
+The little ones can also trick-or-treat at St. Mary’s Art Center following the parade.